 I loved the warm chocolate bread and the milkshakes are delicious.
 The menu has a lot of chocolate infused dishes and reservations are highly recommended.
 Read my full review post: Toothsome Chocolate Emporium Review Universal Orlando

-Central Park Crepes
+Central Park Crepes (Quick Bites)

 Location: Universal Studios Florida, Hollywood